fkalis/bash-onedrive-upload/README.md

 If the script does not fully utilize your bandwidth, you can maybe speed things up a little bit by increasing the value of `max_upload_threads`.

-When you now start the upload more than one file, the script will start up to `max_upload_threads` parallel uploads, but only one thread per file.
+When you now start the upload of more than one file, the script will start up to `max_upload_threads` parallel uploads, but only one thread per file.